Vasyl Ishchak

-Vasyl Yevhenovych Ishchak (Василь Євгенович Іщак; born 5 April 1955) is a retired Ukrainian professional footballer and manager who coaches FC Ukraine United.
+Vasyl Yevhenovych Ishchak (Василь Євгенович Іщак; born 5 April 1955) is a retired Ukrainian professional footballer and manager.

 Club career

 Early career

 Ishchak's football career began in the Lviv region with Sokol Lviv in 1972.
 After two seasons in his native region, he joined SC Lutsk while serving in the army.
 In 1976, he continued his professional career with Mashuk-KMV Pyatigorsk in the Soviet Second League.

 Odesa

 He began playing in the country's top-tier league in 1977 with Chornomorets Odesa.
 Throughout his lengthy tenure with Odesa, he managed to play in two continental tournaments.
 His first international tournament was in the 1985–86 UEFA Cup.
 After the 1986 season, the club was relegated to the Soviet First League and managed to secure a promotion by winning the league title.
 His next European tournament occurred in the UEFA Cup 1990–91.
-Ishchak's final piece of silverware won with Odesa was the USSR Federation Cup where they defeated Dnepr Dnepropetrovsk.
+Ishchak's final piece of silverware won with Odesa was the USSR Federation Cup, where they defeated Dnepr Dnepropetrovsk.